 Meandering geometries offer liberation from these pre-conceived horizons.
 Disrupting normal orientations, they force us to experience space differently.
 Rather than following a vista or narrative, meandering geometries throw one off balance, extending the open-present of locating oneself.

-The components of these transit figures are observed successively, bending the movement path or obstructing a line of vision.
+The components of these geometries are observed successively, bending the movement path or obstructing a line of vision.
 Such observations are always based on the viewer’s movement.
 Spatial configurations on the move, they establish a dynamic reciprocity between social and cosmic bodies.

 Through small adjustments – a diagonal shift, an unbalancing floor, a diffracted light pattern – I notice that my body is not only ‘reaching in’, to re-establish a sense of balance, but simultaneously ‘reaching out’, to dynamically align with the heaviness of the earth, the orbit of the sun, and the horizon.
 I am aware of my position, not in relation to an architectural frame of reference, but to environmental movement itself.

-Such meandering geometries have the power to enchant, transforming one’s embodiment with and in the world.
+Crafting the in-between, nurturing an ecological architectural consciousness and subtle spatial intelligence, I use meandering geometries as agents of change.
+They have the power to enchant, transforming one’s embodiment with and in the world.

-their magic resides in their mobility, that is, in their capacity to travel, fly, or transform themselves; in their morphing transits.
+...their magic resides in their mobility, that is, in their capacity to travel, fly, or transform themselves; in their morphing transits ... to live among [them] is to have motion called to mind – and this reminding, too, is a somatic event.

 Jane Bennett